 It’s a comment on the pressures, overt and subtle, women still face today that they rebel so hard as fictional historical characters.

 When I decided to write a gender-bending Sherlock Holmes story, the first choice I had to make was how my Lady Sherlock would deal with all the strictures on her life that her male counterpart never had to think about.
 The first book in the series very much revolves around her bid for freedom and what happens when that bid goes wrong.

 And now Charlotte Holmes will join a proud sisterhood of strong, cool-under-pressure women who use their wits to save the day.

 Learn more about Thomas’ books below!

 With her inquisitive mind, Charlotte Holmes has never felt comfortable with the demureness expected of the fairer sex in upper class society.
-But even she never thought that she would...
+But even...
 Read more >